-Rathcormac Country Market 10am – 3pm just outside Sligo town heading for Drumcliffe.
-Local art, produce, jewellery, also a great chance to check out the artist’s studios on site and Vintage Lane Cafe.
+Rathcormac Artisan Food and Market 10am – 3pm just outside Sligo town heading for Drumcliffe.
+Great food, local art, produce, jewellery, organic veg from the Tattie Hoaker Farm, also a great chance to check out the artist’s studios on site and Vintage Lane Cafe.

 Drummartin Country Market 10.30 and 12.30 take the road out of Tubbercurry heading for Ballina and the market is located at the Ox Mountain Heritage Centre.

 Strandhill People’s Market takes place every Sunday at Sligo airport from 11am – 4pm.